TaoRuijie/Speaker-Recognition-Demo/readme.md

 ## Other issue:

-1. Is there any requirement for the wav file ?
+### Is there any requirement for the wav file ?
 No, any sampling rate, single/dual channel is fine.

-2. Requirement
+### Requirement
 Pytorch, soundfile package

-3. Threshold setting
+### Threshold setting
-	It depend on the different dataset.
+It depend on the dataset.
 Just for suggestion: usually the score between 0 to -1.0 can be viewed as the same speaker, score small than -1.0 can be viewed as different speaker.

-4. Reference
+### Reference
 Please check their paper for more details:

 	[1] _In defence of metric learning for speaker recognition_
 	```
 	@inproceedings{chung2020in,